ThCC/postman-client/README.rst

 subject - String - Yes* - The subject of the email. *In case your sending an email with template and pass `use_template_subject` as `True` then you don't need to pass the `subject`.

-message - String - Yes* - The `message` of the email. *Just pass this if your gonna send a simple text email.
+message_text - String - Yes* - The `message` of the email on text format. *Only Required if your gonna send a simple text email.

+message_html - String - No - The `message` of the email on html format. *If pass this and an `template_name` Postman is going to ignore the template's html.

 tags - Dict/List - No - The `tags` must be an dictionary containing keys and simple values or an list with strings.